 Hot and heavy

-Did you know copper is actually a better conductor of heat?
-That’s why up until the 70’s, copper brass radiators were all the rage.
-In the past 20 years or so, aluminium and alloy radiators have taken hold of the market.
+Copper is actually a better conductor of heat, which is why up until the 70’s, copper/brass radiators were all the rage.
+However, it is also quite a heavy material and so, in the past 20 years alloy radiators began to take hold of the market.

-Especially in performance vehicles, having a lighter, alloy radiator can make all the difference.
+Why?
+Because aluminium is a lot lighter and can still achieve excellent cooling.
+Especially in performance vehicles – having a lighter alloy radiator can make all the difference.

 Natrad’s custom or off-the-shelf performance radiators are an excellent choice for vehicles with high powered or hard working engines.